 If you did not find an available translation for WordPress in your language, then perhaps you can help create one.

-WordPress is an open source software that is completely volunteer driven.
-See: Why is WordPress free and how does it make money?
+WordPress is an open-source software that is completely volunteer-driven.
+See: Why is WordPress free, and how does it make money?

 This means that all available translations that you see right now are created by volunteer users from around the world (just like you).
-Check out Translating WordPress website for more information on how you can contribute.
+Check out the Translating WordPress website for more information on how you can contribute.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.